xmos/sw_usb_audio/doc/hw_mic_array.rst

 (XK-USB-MIC-UF216) is design available from XMOS based on a dual-tile XMOS xCORE-200 device.

-The board integrates the following building blocks: multiple omni-directional microphones, on-board low-jitter clock sources, configurable user input buttons and a USB2.0 device for connectivity. making it an ideal platform for a range of multichannel microphone aggregation products.
+The board integrates the following building blocks: multiple omni-directional microphones, on-board low-jitter clock sources, configurable user input buttons and a USB for connectivity.
+These features make it an ideal platform for a range of multichannel microphone aggregation products.

 The board is powered by an XUF216-512 xCORE-200 multicore microcontroller.
 This device has sixteen 32bit logical cores that deliver up to 2000MIPS completely deterministically.
-In addition the XUF216 has powerful DSP properyies with native 32bit/64 instructions delivering up to 1000MMACS.
+In addition the XUF216 has powerful DSP properties with native 32bit/64 instructions delivering up to 1000MMACS.

 :ref:`usb_audio_mic_hw_diagram` shows the block layout of the xCORE-200 Microhone Array board.